2015-2016 Undergraduate & Graduate Catalog

 Please refer to each academic section for specific requirements.

 The grade of I, Incomplete, indicates that a student was doing satisfactory work, but due to nonacademic reasons beyond the student's control, the student was unable to complete the remaining requirements of the course.
 This is a temporary grade given for work that is lacking in quantity to meet course objectives.
 This grade may not be given as a substitute for a failing grade or withdrawal.
 A student is expected to complete course requirements according to the following schedule: fall semester incompletes, end of winter semester; winter and spring/summer incompletes, end of fall semester.
 Instructors are required to file a change of grade form or request an extension of the Incomplete grade at the end of each semester.
 A student cannot graduate with an Incomplete on their record.
 Please see the faculty manual for instructions on assigning an Incomplete grade.

 The grade of X (deferred) is a temporary grade that may be given only in a course that cannot be completed in one semester.
 Such courses are usually research projects.
-A department that wishes to assign the grade of X must receive approval for such courses from the University Curriculum Committee before students enroll.
 This grade is given only for work that is satisfactory in every respect but for which students need more than one semester to complete.
 An X grade must be removed within two calendar years from the date of assignment.
 If not, it will be changed to NC.

 Credit/No Credit Grade

 All coursework will be graded (A-F) unless the appropriate faculty body within a college, the dean of the college, and the Curriculum Committee have approved proposals on an individual course basis that the course be conducted on a credit/no credit basis.